NewWorksOfMeritPlaywritingContest

 Character-arcs for Hank and Bart are incomplete.
 Hank's desire to leave the town is left hanging.
 Bart's wants are never fully expressed.

 Act I The building arc is steady.
 The problem is that at the end of Act I, the stakes are not high enough.
-More was expected, but nothing much happened after that.
+Nothing much happened after that.

 Act II sounds more like a beautiful story than a play.
 There is very little action and conflict.
 A lot of telling instead of showing.